-Your Offer of Advance includes the parts of our agreement that are specific to you - for example, the amount of money we've agreed to lend you and the mortgage option you've chosen.
+Your Offer Documents includes the parts of our agreement that are specific to you - for example, the amount of money we've agreed to lend you and the mortgage option you've chosen.
+These are set out in your Mortgage Offer.
+Your Offer Documents may also include a Letter of Offer and/or an Offer of Advance.

-European Standardised Information Sheet
+Mortgage Illustration or European Standardised Information Sheet